obsproject/rfcs/text/0047-switch-to-advanced-docking-system.md

 Users could be able to save their own layouts.
 Those layouts will have their name prefixed with`user_` to avoid name conflicts.

 Note: ADS perspective feature is not directly used because it relies heavily on QSettings.
+**TODO: Check if ADS perpective has changed, or maybe upstream improvement to it**

 ## Frontend API

-**TODO: Talk about obs_frontend_add_dock_by_id() that is now a thing**

-This allow to add a OBSAdvDock with the given QWidget.
-Those docks are stored in the Dock Manager and their names is stored in the QStringList for plugins extra docks.
+`obs_frontend_add_dock_by_id()` implementation is to be modified to use OBSAdvDock rather than OBSDock.

-Default height and width would based on the widget actual size.
+Default height and width would need to be based on the widget size when added as a dock.

-Minimum sizes used by the dock are based on the widget ones.

-### Remove a dock

-**TODO: Talk about `obs_frontend_remove_dock()` that is now a thing**
+`obs_frontend_remove_dock()` stay the function to remove the dock.

 ### Add a dock layouts